• Skip to primary navigation

 Jump to Recipe - Print Recipe

-Surówka is a Polish sauerkraut, carrot and apple salad that’s healthy and delicious.
+Surówka is a Polish sauerkraut, carrot and apple salad that’s nutritious and delicious.
 Enjoy!

 surówkaOur friends from Poland shared their Surówka recipe with us.
 Pronounced suˈrufka, it’s a sauerkraut, carrot, apple and onion salad.

-Especially, they said, that it’s delicious with fish.
+Especially, they said, that it’s delicious with fish recipes.

 However, I was planning to serve pork tenderloin tonight and just couldn’t wait to try it.
 And boy, it’s yummy.
 I had to share it with you.